Updated March 18, 2026

 Frequently Asked Questions About Rhodes

-No — fines up to €1,000.
-Greek beaches are protected.
+No — fines of €500-€1,000.
+Greek law protects all beach materials as natural resources.
 Leave shells, pebbles, and sand where they are.
+Customs officers check luggage at airports.

-Not without authorization — fines up to €10,000+ and confiscation.
+Not without HCAA authorization, which takes weeks to obtain.
+Fines up to €10,000 and confiscation.
 Most tourist areas are restricted zones, especially near archaeological sites and military areas.

 Also Visiting Nearby...